kwabenabamfo/regression-notebook/README.md

 # regression-work
-A notebook where I showcase some work with regression
+A notebook where I showcase my expertise with regression